lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## experimentData: use 'experimentData(object)'
     ## Annotation:
     ## - - - Processing information - - -
-    ## Combined [6725,20] and [6268,10] MSnSets Fri Nov  4 13:44:55 2016
+    ## Combined [6725,20] and [6268,10] MSnSets Tue Nov  8 14:13:46 2016
-    ## Subset [6725,20][5032,20] Fri Nov  4 13:44:55 2016
+    ## Subset [6725,20][5032,20] Tue Nov  8 14:13:47 2016
-    ## Removed features with more than 0 NAs: Fri Nov  4 13:44:55 2016
+    ## Removed features with more than 0 NAs: Tue Nov  8 14:13:47 2016
-    ## Dropped featureData's levels Fri Nov  4 13:44:55 2016
+    ## Dropped featureData's levels Tue Nov  8 14:13:47 2016
     ##  MSnbase version: 1.21.7

-When more than 2 data are to be combined and too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assignments).
+When more than 2 datasets are to be combined and too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assignments).